astropy/astropy/docs/development/pd/contributing_codebase.rst

 demonstrating a good use-case: checking properties that should hold over a large or complicated domain of inputs.

-To keep the pandas test suite running quickly, parametrized tests are preferred if the inputs or logic are simple, with Hypothesis tests reserved for cases with complex logic or where there are too many combinations of options or subtle interactions to test (or think of!) all of them.
+To keep the astropy test suite running quickly, parametrized tests are preferred if the inputs or logic are simple, with Hypothesis tests reserved for cases with complex logic or where there are too many combinations of options or subtle interactions to test (or think of!) all of them.